Psykotikism/Mutant_Tanks/README.md

 		// Item limit: 5
 		// Character limit for each item: 64
 		"Restart Loadout"				"smg,pistol,pain_pills"

+		// The Super Tank can start rock showers.
+		// 0: OFF
+		// 1: ON
+		"Rock Ability"					"0"

+		// The Super Tank has 1 out of this many chances to start rock showers.
+		// Minimum: 1
+		// Maximum: 99999
+		"Rock Chance"					"4"

+		// The Super Tank's rocks do this much damage.
+		// Minimum: 1
+		// Maximum: 99999
+		"Rock Damage"					"5"

+		// The Super Tank's rock shower lasts this long.
+		// Minimum: 0.1
+		// Maximum: 99999.0
+		"Rock Duration"					"5.0"

+		// The radius of the Super Tank's rock shower.
+		// 1st number = Minimum radius
+		// Minimum: -5.0
+		// Maximum: 0.0
+		// 2nd number = Maximum radius
+		// Minimum: 0.0
+		// Maximum: 5.0
+		"Rock Radius"					"-1.25,1.25"

 		// The Super Tank has 1 out of this many chances to send survivors into space.
 		// Minimum: 1